norman/friendly_id/Guide.md

 ### Automatic setup

 To enable slug caching, simply add a column named "cached_slug" to your model.
+Is also advised to index this column for performance reason.
 FriendlyId will automatically use this column if it detects it:

     class AddCachedSlugToUsers < ActiveRecord::Migration
       def self.up
         add_column :users, :cached_slug, :string
+        add_index  :users, :cached_slug
       end

       def self.down